doitsuui/doitsuui/README.md

 </p>
 <p align="center">
 <p align="center">
-  I allow any age to interact with me as long as they respect boundaries, I do not allow people over the age of 30 or under the age of 12 to interact with me. pleaseeeee read the extended about me down there
+  I allow any age to interact with me as long as they respect boundaries, I do not allow people over the age of 30 or under the age of 12 to interact with me. pleaseeeee read the my about me down there
 </p>
 <p align="center">
 __________________________________________________________________